-Most 203(k) consultants are licensed home inspectors, general contractors, and sometimes architects or engineers.They must submit various documents that demonstrate their expertise to HUD (Department of Housing and Urban Development).
-The requirements are fairly rigorous, and only HUD-approved consultants are listed on the official FHA 203(k) Consultant Roster.
+Most HUD Certified 203(k) Renovation consultants are State licensed home inspectors, general contractors, and sometimes architects or engineers.
+To demonstrate their level of experience, HUD requires Renovation Consultants to submit documentation that demonstrates their expertise to HUD (Department of Housing and Urban Development).
+The requirements are fairly rigorous, and only HUD-approved consultants are listed on the official HUD Certified FHA 203(k) Consultant Roster.

 Contact Harrison Vaughn for more information for your next renovation project!!!